cloudogu/ces-build-lib/README.md

 ```groovy
 SCMManager scmm = new SCMManager(this, 'ourCredentials')
 scmm.repositoryUrl = "hostname/scm/api/v2/pull-requests/backend/myrepo"
 ```

-* `scmmanager.getPullRequests()` - Returns all pull requests as JSON objects.
-* `scmmanager.searchPullRequestByTitle(title)` - Returns a pull request by title as JSON objects.
+* `scmmanager.searchPullRequestIdByTitle(title)` - Returns a pull request ID by title, or empty, if not present.
     * Use the `title` (String) as the title of the pull request in question.
 * `scmmanager.createPullRequest(source, target, title, description)` - Creates a pull request.
     * Use the `source` (String) as the source branch of the pull request.